m4drat/flareon9-writeups/README.md

 The good part about this one is that if you fail to solve it I don't need to ship you a prize.
 ```

 __TLDR__: Open it in API Monitor, find out that it tries to connect to "http[:]//evil[.]flare-on.com/".
 Add entry to the hosts file.
 Rerun the program.
 Observe a request to the localhost.
 Find out that it is encrypted in some way.
 Try guessing.
 Maybe it's xor?
 Add breakpoints to the python's `xor` functions.
-Find out, that the number of XOR calls exactly matches the number of bytes in the flag.
+Find out that the number of XOR calls exactly matches the number of bytes in the flag.
 Use FRIDA to hook `xor` function and dump the flag.
 Profit!

 Writeup link: [📖 XXX](https://m4drat.github.io/2022/11/12/flareon9-writeups.html#11--XXX)